List of Austin Powers characters: Nigel Powers

 Nigel Powers is a Master Spy and Austin and Dr. Evil's father.
 When he took his family on a vacation and stopped to find a restroom, their car exploded, and Nigel returns to see that his wife is dead and that Austin survived, but is very frightened.
 He assumes "Dougie (Dr. Evil's actual first name is Douglas)" is dead (though he's actually living inside his mother's carcass), and continues to raise Austin.

-He and his son are very much alike – they both enjoy a jetsetting, playboy lifestyle, and both are incomparable ladies' men.
+He and his son are very much alike: they both enjoy a jet-setting, playboy lifestyle, and both are incomparable ladies' men.
 Their relationship is nevertheless strained, as Nigel was absent for much of Austin's childhood, and seems uninterested in having anything more than a casual friendship with his son.
-During Austin's knighthood, Nigel did not show up to be there for him, and Austin is later seen singing "Daddy Wasn't There" with his band, Ming Tea.
+During Austin's knighthood ceremony, Nigel did not show up to be there for him, and Austin is later seen singing "Daddy Wasn't There" with his band, Ming Tea.
 He later reveals that he feels neglected by Nigel, who often gives him minimal respect.
 However, they manage to make up by the end of the film (see Austin Powers in Goldmember).

-Nigel is also extremely prejudiced against Dutch people, but hypocritically claims that he doesn't tolerate anyone who cannot stand the cultures of other people.
+Nigel is also extremely prejudiced against Dutch people, but hypocritically claims that he does not tolerate anyone who cannot stand the cultures of other people.
+He shared the same feelings with the Belgians after they made his son, Dougie, Evil, while pointing out that they share a border with the Dutch.